-For the experiments on real image data, the parameters of each detection method (except the thresholds $l_d$ and $v_d$ ) were fixed to the same values as in the case of the experiments on synthetic data.
-Since the ground truth was not available for the real data, the results of the detection were analyzed by expert visual inspection and in comparison with manual analysis using MTrackJ [94].
+2) Experiments and Results: For the experiments on real image data, the parameters of each detection method (except the thresholds $l_d$ and $v_d$ ) were fixed to the same values as in the case of the experiments on synthetic data.
+Since the ground truth was not available for the real data, the results of the detection were analyzed by expert visual inspection and in comparison with manual analysis using MTrackJ [77].

-The FROC plots for all the detection methods applied to two illustrative image data sets showing MTs (each image containing $\approx 80\text{--}100$ spots at SNR $\approx 2\text{--}4$ ) and one data set showing vesicles (containing $\approx 250$ spots at SNR $\approx 3\text{--}8$ ) are shown in Fig. 2.15.
+The FROC plots for all the detection methods applied to two illustrative image data sets showing MTs (each image containing $\approx 80-100$ spots at SNR $\approx 2-4$ ) and one data set showing vesicles (containing $\approx 250$ spots at SNR $\approx 3-8$ ) are shown in Fig. 17.
 For the latter data set, all detection methods performed reasonably well, including the WMP detector, which performed notably worse on the MT data.
-In all cases, the two ML detectors (FDA and AB) and the HD detector showed the best overall performance.
-For visual comparison, the kernels obtained by FDA for the three mentioned real image data sets, as well as for the two types of synthetic data sets are shown in Fig. 2.17, where, for example, Fig 2.17(c) depicts the fact that the vesicle appearance in our images (see Fig. 2.15(c)) is more diverse compared to the microtubule data (Fig. 2.15(a, b)).
+In all cases, the two ML detectors (FDA and AB) and two unsupervised detector (MSVST and HD) showed the best overall performance.
+For visual comparison, the kernels obtained by FDA for the three mentioned real image data sets, as well as for the two types of synthetic data sets are shown in Fig. 18, where, for example, Fig 18(c) depicts the fact that the vesicle appearance in our images (see Fig. 17(c)) is more diverse compared to the microtubule data (Fig. 17(a, b)).

-As an example, the results of all methods applied to an MT data set with SNR $\approx$ 2 are shown in Fig. 2.16.
+As an example, the results of all methods applied to an MT data set with SNR $\approx 2$ are shown in Fig. 19.
 Manual annotation was extremely laborious and tedious in this case: visual comparison of several neighboring time-frames in the image sequence was necessary in order to establish object presence.
 Based on visual inspection of the results, it was found that the HD detector yielded the largest number of TPs and the smallest number of FPs.
-Here, in order to test the robustness of the ML approaches, the training was done using positive and negative samples obtained from another dataset (see Fig. 2.1(b)) with SNR $\approx 2-3$ .
+Here, in order to test the robustness of the ML approaches, the training was done using positive and negative samples obtained from another dataset (see Fig. 1(b)) with SNR $\approx 2-3$ .
 The results of this experiment imply that FDA is more sensitive to the training data: if the training is done using image data with different imaging conditions (SNR), the performance of the classifier can degrade.
 The AdaBoost algorithm, on the other hand, is less sensitive.